Cosmology of the non-local Proca theory: The model

 \section{The model}

-In this paper, we will consider the effects of a Proca field in cosmology, but we want to make the theory $U(1)$ symmetric.
+We will consider the effects of a Proca field in cosmology, but we want to make the theory $U(1)$ symmetric.
 This can be achieved by using the non-local counterpart of the Proca action.
 As a result, consider the following action

 where we have generalized the non-local term to contain higher order derivatives and $\Lambda$ is the cosmological constant.
 Here, $\alpha_n$ is an arbitrary constant with dimension $M^{2n}$.